sgsutcliffe/Gut-Bacterial-Communities-of-Healthy-Individuals-Resilient-to-Prophage-Induction-by-Antibiotics/0_RawData/README.md

   * 5 : Post-treatment (Day 30)
   * 6 : Post-treatment (Day 90)

+Note: Sample J5 does not exist for any of the samples.
+So there are 58 paired sequences per 'omic'

 They have very nicely uploaded a file for their analysis:
 [http://sbb.hku.hk/Resistome/](http://sbb.hku.hk/Resistome/)